A complete guide to visiting the Dry Bridge Market, the most popular flea market in Tbilisi, Georgia.

 You still see people selling things the ‘OG’ way from foldout tables and carpets spread on the sidewalk, but the market has a different, more organised feel than it did even in 2017 when I first visited Tbilisi.

-If you’re wondering where the name comes from: The bridge the market is held on is ‘dry’ because it no longer runs over the Kura river.
+If you’re wondering where the name comes from: The bridge the market is held on is ‘dry’ because it no longer runs over the Mtkvari River.
 An embankment was built to protect Old Tbilisi from chronic flooding, so now the bridge runs over a street instead of the water.

 Dry Bridge Market opening hours & best time to visit